scality/cloudserver/docs/USING_PUBLIC_CLOUDS.rst

     (...)

 ..
 WARNING::
-   If you set :code:`bucketMatch` to :code:`true`, we strongly advise that you only have one local bucket per AWS S3 location.
-   Without :code:`bucketMatch` set to :code:`false`, your object names in your AWS S3 bucket will not be prefixed with your Cloud Server bucket name.
-This means that if you put an object :code:`foo` to your CloudServer bucket :code:`zenko1` and you then put a different :code:`foo` to your CloudServer bucket :code:`zenko2` and both :code:`zenko1` and :code:`zenko2` point to the same AWS bucket, the second :code:`foo` will overwrite the first :code:`foo`.
+   If you set :code:`bucketMatch` to :code:`true`, maintain only one local bucket per AWS S3 location.
+If :code:`bucketMatch` is set :code:`true`, object names in the AWS S3 bucket are not prefixed with a CloudServer bucket name.
+When an object is put to the :code:`zenko1` CloudServer bucket and a different object with the same name is put to the :code:`zenko2` CloudServer bucket, both :code:`zenko1` and :code:`zenko2` point to the same AWS bucket, and the second object overwrites the first.

 ~/.aws/credentials
 ^^^^^^^^^^^^^^^^^^

 ..
 TIP::
-   If you explicitly set your :code:`accessKey` and :code:`secretKey` in the :code:`credentials` object of your :code:`aws_s3` location in your :code:`locationConfig.json` file, you may skip this section
+   If you have explicitly set :code:`accessKey` and :code:`secretKey` in your :code:`aws_s3` location's :code:`credentials` object (:code:`locationConfig.json`), skip this section.

-Make sure your :code:`~/.aws/credentials` file has a profile matching the one defined in your :code:`locationConfig.json`.
-Following our previous example, it would look like:
+Make sure :code:`~/.aws/credentials` has a profile that matches the one defined in :code:`locationConfig.json`.
+Following the previous example:

 .. code:: shell